If you want to take a photo but you have your hands full, use your iPhone photo timer.

 If you’re by yourself, take a few test shots and adjust your position until you get the composition right.

-How to Stabilise the Shot
+How to Stabilize the Shot

 The whole point of using an iPhone timer camera is shooting hands-free.
 So always bring a tripod with you in case you need it.
 A tabletop tripod would work in most situations.
 Prop it up on a table or any surface that’s high enough and you’re good to go.